 If you have been accused of petty theft and you have a prior offense under Penal Code 666 PC, you will be eligible for increased penalties if you are convicted.
 The types of prior convictions that may lead to these increased penalties are petty theft, grand theft, burglary, grand theft auto, robbery, carjacking, and felony receiving stolen property.
 Thankfully, it is not enough to simply have one of these theft crimes on your record.
 You must also have three or more convictions from those crimes on the list above, or you have one of those convictions along with a prior sex crime or a previous conviction for a serious felony.

 Call The Law Offices of Jacqueline Goodman!

 These laws can be incredibly complex and confusing for those who are not familiar with California's criminal justice system, but that is where our firm comes in.
-Orange County criminal defense attorney Jacqueline Goodman has extensive experience handling these charges on the behalf of all types of defendants, and she is prepared to fight for you today.
+Orange County shoplifting defense attorney Jacqueline Goodman has extensive experience handling these charges on the behalf of all types of defendants, and she is prepared to fight for you today.